wyattjoh/tika-server/README.md

 - Apache Tika 1.20
 - Tesseract OCR 4
-- Tesseract Language Packs: English, Italian, French, Spain, German, Russian
+- Tesseract Language Packs: English

 Allows providing external configuration file for Tika Server - for disabling OCR or any other needs.